Tyagdit/noobis/README.md

     - The `<port>` is the port on the host (i.e the client node) of the service to which caddy should reverse-proxy
 - Only http(s) traffic is allowed into caddy
 - Caddyfile is generated using [consul-template](https://github.com/hashicorp/consul-template)
+- [caddy-security](https://github.com/greenpau/caddy-security) is used to provide SSO, configured to use a local identity store with a single registered user (using credentials from the [env vars](#environment-variables))

 #### Ansible